keybase/book-content/01-account/01-devices.md

 #### Device names are public and can’t be changed.
 When you add a device, you’ll have to name it.
 Device names are visible to everyone on the internet and can’t be changed.
 Choose carefully.

 Like your username, devices names are part of a public record that helps secure your account and confirm that you are who you say you are.
-Changing devices names has the potential to undo this.
+Changing device names has the potential to undo this.

 ### Add devices
-Install Keybase on your other devices so that you won’t lose access to your account if you lose access to a device.
+Install Keybase on your other devices so that you don’t lose access to your account if you lose access to a device.

 ![](/img/kb-one-device.png)